EnthusiasticXcoder/Attendence-Management-Software/README.md

 Attendance-Management-Software is developed by Anshul Verma.
 If you would like to contribute to this project, please feel free to submit a pull request.

 ## License
-Attendance-Management-Software is licensed under the [MIT License](LICENSE).
+Attendance-Management-Software is licensed under the [Apache-2.0 License](LICENSE).
 See the LICENSE file for more details.